MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/administration/user-photos-not-synced-to-exchange-online.md

 ## Cause

-Although the `thumbnailPhoto` attribute is synced from the on-premises environment to Azure Active Directory (Azure AD), the following behaviors could cause this problem:
+Although the `thumbnailPhoto` attribute is synced from the on-premises environment to Microsoft Entra ID, the following behaviors could cause this problem:

 - The `thumbnailPhoto` attribute can store a user photo as large as 100 kilobytes (KB).
-- Exchange Online accepts only a photo that's no larger than 10 KB from Azure AD.
+- Exchange Online accepts only a photo that's no larger than 10 KB from Microsoft Entra ID.

 ## Resolution